If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Shock-absorbing bumpers to reduce fatigue.
+• Shock-absorbing bumpers included.

 Cons